dfinity/portal/docs/developer-docs/integrations/sns/index.md

 * [Alternative DAOs](./introduction/dao-alternatives.md) presenting alternative ways how to get a DAO.

 ## Preparing an SNS launch
-This section introduces the ideas and tools needed when considering to form a DAO, including less technical aspects, such as planning the tokenomics, as well as more technical aspects, such as how different configuration choices can technically be set in the SNS.
+This section introduces the ideas and tools needed when considering to form a DAO, including less technical aspects, such as designing a tokenomics proposal, as well as more technical aspects, such as how different configuration choices can technically be set in the SNS.

 In this documentation you will find
 * [An introduction to SNS preparation](./tokenomics/index.md).
 * [The SNS launch checklist](./tokenomics/sns-checklist.md) providing a summary of what to consider when launching an SNS.
 * [Pre-deployment considerations](./tokenomics/predeployment-considerations.md) introducing some non-technical considerations to take into account when planning an SNS launch.
-* [SNS tokenomics](./tokenomics/tokenomics-intro.md) providing and introduction to tokenomics that can be considered when planning an SNS's tokenomics.
+* [SNS tokenomics](./tokenomics/tokenomics-intro.md) providing and introduction to tokenomics that can be considered when designing an SNS's tokenomics.
 * [SNS rewards](./tokenomics/rewards.md) providing and introduction to SNS rewards that can be considered when planning an SNS's tokenomics.
 * A (technical) introduction how to convert the configurations into [SNS parameters](./tokenomics/preparation.md).